Rattanakosin Kingdom (1782–1932)

-The maximum zone of influence of Rattanakosin included the vassal states of Cambodia, Laos, Shan States, and the northern Malay states.
-The kingdom was founded by Rama I of the Chakri Dynasty.
+The kingdom governed based on the mandala system.
+This allows for high-autonomy locally with the kingdom influencing and effectively ruling its area of suzerainty.
+At its zenith in 1805 to 1812, the Kingdom was composed of 25 polities, ranging from duchies and principalities to federations and kingdoms.
+With the furthest extent reaching the Shan States, southern Yunnan, Laos, Cambodia, northern Si Rat Malai and Kawthoung.
+The kingdom was founded by Rama I of the Chakri dynasty.
 The first half of this period was characterized by the consolidation of Siamese power in the center of Mainland Southeast Asia and was punctuated by contests and wars for regional supremacy with rival powers Burma and Vietnam.
 The second period was one of engagements with the colonial powers of Britain and France in which Siam remained the only Southeast Asian state to maintain its independence.

-Internally the kingdom developed into a centralized, absolutist, nation state with borders defined by interactions with Western powers.
+Internally, the kingdom developed into a centralized, absolutist, nation state with borders defined by interactions with Western powers.
 The period was marked by the increased centralization of the monarch's powers, the abolition of labor control, the transition to an agrarian economy, the expansion of control over distant tributary states, the creation of a monolithic national identity, and the emergence of an urban middle class.
 However, the failure to implement democratic reforms culminated in the Siamese revolution of 1932 and the establishment of a constitutional monarchy.

+Etymology

+Rattanakosin is the proper term used by Thai historiography to cover the historical period of the first seven Chakri rulers, between the founding of Bangkok as the capital city of Thailand in 1782 and the end of the absolute monarchy in 1932, and was therefore never the official name of the country historically.
+The name Rattanakosin was first coined as part of the full name of Bangkok during the reign of Rama IV (r.
+1851-68).

+Diplomatically, from the Ayutthaya Era until 1938, and later temporarily reinstated in 1946, Thailand was internationally recognized by the name "Siam".

+In some 19th century foreign documents, Siam was alternatively referred to as "Ayutthaya" or "Siam-Ayutthaya".